‘The Saints were not Superhuman. They were people who loved God in their hearts, and who shared this joy with others. ‘Pope Francis

 On entry to St Catherine’s, each class is dedicated to a carefully chosen Saint.
 Each cohort keeps their class Saint as they progress throughout the school and it forms their identity during their time with us.

-The tradition started in 2015, in my first year of as Head of St Catherine’s, when I decided to dedicate each class to a Saint.
+The tradition started in 2015, in my first year of as Head of St Catherine’s, when I resolved to dedicate each class to a Saint.
 As a Leadership Team, we wanted our Saints to reflect the diverse nature of our community – in gender and ethnicity.
 It was important to us that they were relatable to young children, so we deliberately included many modern Saints, who demonstrate ways of dealing with very current challenges, such as modern slavery and homelessness.
 We wanted to make the children realise that Sainthood extends beyond the traditional Saints that they may already know.

 Even after leaving St Catherine’s, the classes are thought of and referred to in terms of their Saint.
 So far, the St Catherine’s alumni include: